-The UBC Liquid-Mirror Observatory was established by Professor Paul Hickson in 1995 to facilitate the development and testing of liquid mirror telescope technology.
+The UBC Liquid-Mirror Observatory was established by Professor Paul Hickson in 1995 to facilitate the development and testing of the liquid mirror telescope technology.
 Located on a hill top in the UBC Malcolm Knapp Research Forest, it overlooks British Columbia’s Fraser Valley.
-Although the observatory is conveniently located within a 90 minute drive of UBC, it is sufficiently far from the lights of Vancouver to allow observations of distant galaxies to be made.
+The telescope was dismantled in 2020.
+The poor weather did not allow to efficiently operate the telescope.

 In the public outreach section, you will find the why’s and what’s of liquid mirrors made of a rotating container filled with a reflective liquid.
 This section focuses on earlier work on rotating liquid mirrors made of mercury by Professor Ermanno F. Borra

 The 4m ILMT is installed at Devasthal (Uttarakhand, India), the ARIES remote site also hosting two other telescopes, the 3.6m DOT and 1.3m DFOT, belonging to the 50-year old UPS Observatory at Nainital which reincarnated on 22nd March 2004 as ARIES, an acronym given for Aryabhatta Research Institute of observational sciencES, an autonomous institute under the Department of Science and Technology, Govt. of India.
-Contact person at ARIES for the ILMT is Dr. Hum Chand.
+Contact persons at ARIES for the ILMT are Dr. Brajesh Kumar and Dr. Kuntal Misra